Students Interested in 3-1-3

-- SUNY APPLICATION: Students may complete the SUNY application online or a paper version can be submitted to the Office of Admissions.
+- SUNY APPLICATION: 3-1-3 Students need to complete the SUNY application online to be considered for admission into the program.
 Once you create a new application, under the Program or Academic Major selection, please select the following major code to apply for the 3-1-3 program at The State University of New York at Fredonia: 0199 Early Admissions Program

 See your School Counseling Office for information regarding the application process and codes.
 To find out what criteria are used to determine admission into the 3-1-3 Program, contact the Office of Admissions at 716-673-3251 or firstname.lastname@example.org.

 There is no financial aid for 3-1-3 students.
 Please visit: www.fredonia.edu/about/offices/student-accounts/rates for a look at tuition and fees.
 3-1-3 students pay per credit hour.
 Questions regarding costs of the 3-1-3 Program should be directed to Mr. Daniel Tramuta, Associate Vice President of Enrollment Management.
 Please email him at Daniel.Tramuta@fredonia.edu.

 FYI: A 529 Savings Plan may be used to address costs for the 3-1-3 Program.
 In addition, some families are eligible for income tax credits for educational expenses.
 See a professional tax accountant for information.
 We encourage you to check out FastWeb.com, a FREE searchable scholarship database for college students, including high school seniors.